 NVIDIA GeForce MX250

 The Nvidia GeForce MX250 is a dedicated entry-level mobile graphics card for laptops.
-According to our information it is just a renamed MX150 with maybe slightly increased clock speeds.
-Therefore, it is still based on the Pascal GP108 chip as the desktop GeForce GT 1030 with 384 shader cores and a 64 Bit memory bus.
-There will still be two versions, the normal 25 Watt version and a low power version with 10 Watt TDP and reduced performance (The MX150 with 10W had a 32% lower clock speed).
+It is based on the same Pascal GP108 chip as the predecessor, the GeForce MX150 / desktop GeForce GT 1030 but features increased clock speeds.
+As with the MX150, the MX250 is available in two versions, the normal 25 Watt version (1D13 device ID) and a low power version with 10 Watt TDP (1D25 device ID) and reduced performance (The MX150 with 10W had a 32% lower clock speed).
+The GDDR5 memory interface now also supports speeds up to 3.5 GHz = 7 GHz effective (up from 3 GHz).

 The GP108 chip is manufactured in a 14 nm FinFET process at Samsung (LPP) and offers a number of new features, including support for DisplayPort 1.4 (ready), HDMI 2.0b, HDR and improved H.265 video de- and encoding (PlayReady 3.0).
 4K HDR with Netflix however wont run due to the minimum 3 GB graphics memory that is required.
 Compared to the bigger Pascal chips, the small GP108 does not support Simultaneous Multi-Projection (SMP) for VR and G-Sync.
 A full list of improvements and the new Pascal desktop GPUs is available in our dedicated Pascal architecture article.